shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 spent half of the day integrating our blank app with Angular, Paperclip, creating API methods and so on.
 But the effort we needed to accomplish our goal (quite simple web app) was really huge.

-So I decided to find the best combination of backend and front-end technologies to cause less pain.
+So I decided to find the best combination of backend and frontend technologies to cause less pain.

-At the project I was lastly introduced into, the line between front-end and back-end is distinguished really clearly: we have an API, written in Clojure and thin front-end application, made with Angular and working on a generated set of static assets - HTMLs, CSS and JS files *(but under the hood we are using HAML and SCSS)*.
+At the project I was lastly introduced into, the line between frontend and back-end is distinguished very clearly: we have an API, written in Clojure and thin frontend application, made with Angular and working on a generated set of static assets - HTMLs, CSS and JS files *(but under the hood we are using HAML and SCSS)*.

-The application I will be implementing throughout the whole article has the same architecture: it has RESTful API and MVVM on the front-end, made with Angular.
+The application I will be implementing throughout the whole article has the same architecture: it has RESTful API and MVVM on the frontend, made with Angular.
 You are welcome to the journey of research and new technologies!

 <!--more-->

 ## Why not go with Rails?

 Because Rails is oftenly being overused.
-Especially if you install all of front-end libraries *(like Angular, Bootstrap, some Angular plugins, etc.)* as RubyGems.
-Front-end should stay on the front end of the application; you should not tight your application at some precise version of the JS script, provided by a gem and rely on author's way to integrate it with Rails.
+Especially if you install all of frontend libraries *(like Angular, Bootstrap, some Angular plugins, etc.)* as RubyGems.
+Frontend should stay on the front end of the application; you should not tight your application at some precise version of the JS script, provided by a gem and rely on author's way to integrate it with Rails.